Torsional oscillations of magnetized neutron stars: Impacts of Landau-Rabi quantization of electron motion: Introduction

 Previous studies (e.g., \cite{Sotani2007,Sotani:2018,Sotani:2022}) have shown that torsional oscillation mode frequencies depend sensitively on the EOS and properties of the crust, and hence one may try to constrain the EOS with observational data if these modes contribute to the QPOs observed in the giant flares of magnetars \cite{Sotani:2023}.
 In this work, we extend the study of torsional oscillation modes of magnetars by incorporating the effects of Landau-Rabi quantization of electron motion.
 We shall in particular focus on the errors that will be made if one ignores the effects of magnetic field on the EOS in the oscillation mode calculation.
 Moreover, it has been proven that both purely dipole and purely toroidal magnetic field configurations are generally unstable for non-convective star (e.g., \cite{Flowers:1977,Frieben:2012}).
 Therefore, we shall consider mixed poloidal-toroidal magnetic fields in this work.

 The paper is structured as follows.
 The equations governing a hydrostatic equilibrium star in general relativity with mixed poloidal-toroidal magnetic fields are summarized in Sec.~\ref{sec:overall STATIC STELLAR BACKGROUNDS}.
 In Sec.~\ref{sec:EQUATIONS OF STATE}, the magnetic-field-dependent EOS model employed in this work is described.
-Sec.~\ref{sec:SELF-CONSISTENT STELLAR MODELS} discusses the assumptions and methods that we introduce to construct the stellar background and magnetic field configuration in a consistent way, our so-called self-consistent model.
+Sec.~\ref{sec:SELF-CONSISTENT STELLAR MODELS} discusses the assumptions and methods that we introduce to construct our magnetized stellar models and magnetic field configurations.
 In Sec.~\ref{sec:TORSIONAL OSCILLATIONS}, the perturbation equations for calculating the torsional oscillation modes of magnetized neutron stars are described.
-The structures of neutron stars calculated from our self-consistent models are then presented in Sec.~\ref{sec:STRUCTURES OF NEUTRON STARS}.
+The structures of neutron stars calculated from our magnetized stellar models are then presented in Sec.~\ref{sec:STRUCTURES OF NEUTRON STARS}.
 Our main numerical results for the torsional oscillation modes are presented in Sec.~\ref{sec:MODE FREQUENCIES}.
 The effects of different stellar masses on the mode frequencies are discussed in Sec.~\ref{sec:Another model for comparison}.
 Finally, we summarize and discuss our results in Sec.~\ref{sec:Discuss}.
 Unless stated otherwise, we assume geometric units with $G=c=1$ and the metric signature is $(-,+,+,+)$.